Subscribe to our new Telegram channel for the latest updates on current issues.

 To put things into perspective, this is the world that Dr Mahathir was born into in 1925.

-But we wonder, “what else is he older than?”
+Now that he turns another year older, we wonder, “what else is he older than?”
 So we embarked on a journey nobody requested and present you a list of 9 things that Dr Mahathir is older than!

 This one is the most obvious (duh).
 Dr Mahathir was a proper adult of 31 years old when Malaya gained independence from the British in 1957, and an older “youth” of 38 years when Malaysia was formed in 1963.